 In the purchasing policies, the guiding principle is to acquire the goods / services required with the best quality / price ratio (also to meet the cost containment objective), ensuring quality and service levels, taking into account also operational and reputational-related risks and respecting the general environmental and social responsibility guidelines.

 In this context the new Group Procurement Guidelines and the Rules relating to purchases integrate social and environmental responsibility criteria in a transversal and well-structured manner and define the principles relating to purchases that must be respected by all the departments involved in the process.
 In particular:

-adherence to the principles of the Code of Ethics (PDF - 889 KB), mainly as regards transparency and fairness in suppliers selection and the sourcing process;
+adherence to the principles of the Code of Ethics (PDF - 889 KB), especially as regards transparency and fairness in suppliers selection and the sourcing process;

 adherence to the Group Internal Code of Conduct and - for the Italian companies - to the Organisational, Management and Control Model in accordance with the Legislative Decree no. 231/01,